OpenIndiana/oi-docs/docs/handbook/getting-started.md

-As a desktop user, you will likely want to enable the `Software Installation` profile for your user; you can use `sudo` instead of `pfexec` if you are just getting started with OpenIndiana and are not yet familiar with roles (replace `username` with your actual username):
+As a desktop user, you will likely want to enable the `Software Installation` profile for your user; you can use `sudo` instead of `pfexec` if you are just getting started with OpenIndiana and are not yet familiar with RBAC (role-based authentication), being sure to replace `username` with your actual username:

 ```